cde-ev/cdedb2/doc/source/Workflows.rst

 internationalization.

 * Translatable strings have to be marked.
 In python you can do this in two ways:
 	* using ``n_()``.
-This only marks the string for extraction into internationalization fi, but does not tranlate it.
+This only marks the string for extraction into internationalization files, but does not translate it.
 	* using ``rs.gettext()``.
 This marks the string, but also replaces it with the translation.

 * You can also translate strings in templates, by wrapping them in either of the following.
-  Both these way replace the marked string with the appropriate translation.
+Both of these way replace the marked string with the appropriate translation.
 	* the ``rs.gettext()`` function or it' common alias ``_()`` where appropriate.
 	* the ``{% trans %}`` / ``{% endtrans %}`` environment.